 What is a Merchant bank?

-A merchant bank is not the bank for the general public.
-It’s similar to the investment bank, but a merchant bank and an investment bank are not same.
-A merchant bank provides services only to high net-worth individuals and multinational companiesMultinational CompaniesA multinational company (MNC) is defined as a business entity that operates in its country of origin and also has a branch abroad.
+It is not the bank for the general public.
+It’s similar to the investment bank, but a merchant bank and an investment bank are not the same.
+This bank provides services only to high net-worth individuals and multinational companiesMultinational CompaniesA multinational company (MNC) is defined as a business entity that operates in its country of origin and also has a branch abroad.
 The headquarter usually remains in one country, controlling and coordinating all the international branches. that have businesses all around the globe.
 On the other hand, an investment bank provides finance-related services to individuals, corporations, and government.

-- Underwriting services: One of the major services of a merchant bank is underwriting services.
-An underwriting is a guarantee given to the client stating that if the subscription is below a specified level, they would subscribe the said amount.
+- Underwriting services: One of the major services of a merchant bank is underwriting servicesUnderwriting ServicesThe underwriters take the financial risk of their client in return of a financial fee.
+Market Makers like financial institution and large banks ensure that there is enough amount of liquidity in the market by ensuring that enough trading volume is there..
+Underwriting is a guarantee given to the client stating that if the subscription is below a specified level, they will subscribe to the said amount.

 List of Top Merchant Banks

 There are many banks in the world, and some also provide investment banking services.
 The below list is taken from Leaderleague.com that ranked USA Merchant Banks in 2016 in the TMT vertical.

 - Deutsche Bank AG

 - SG CIB